Centre Val De Loire

 Chateau de Chinon, the fortress of Henry II of England

-The Chateau de Chinon was built on a promontory commanding the river Vienne and its valley.
+The Chateau de Chinon commands the river Vienne and its valley from atop a promontory.

-The Gauls built their oppidum on the promontory; the Romans turned it into a stone fortress.
+The Gauls built their oppidum, Kairo, on the promontory; the Romans built a stone fortress.

-Their descendant Henry II Plantagenêt, King of England, built the current fortress; he lived there until his death in 1189.
+Their descendant Henry II Plantagenêt, King of England, built the current fortress, and lived there until his death in 1189.

 His eldest son Richard the Lionheart succeeded him, but died shortly after.